BullenMoore/ReciPies/README.md

 - Allowing scaling of ingredients.
 - Recalculate measurements when scaling. (example: 3 teaspoons = 1 tablespoon)
 - A page where renaming of existing tags can be done
+- Text fields that are required should force the user to fill them out to avoid errors (frontend or backend enforcement?)
+- Localization
+- Add user(s) (when implemented) to databases

 ## Known issues